bevyengine/rfcs/rfcs/reflexive-world-queries.md

 "Rustc, what are you talking about?" you ask.
 You just implemented `Debug`!

-The problem here is that the type returned from the query is *not* the type we just defined -- it's an hidden macro-generated type with near-identical fields.
+The problem here is that the type returned from the query is *not* the type we just defined -- it's a hidden macro-generated type with near-identical fields.
 Here's what it looks like in the docs:

 ```rust